Bare with me this is a long post… but I guarantee it’s worth the read!

 That night at Fife restaurant we enjoyed another Croatian meal of fresh sea bass, Viennese sauteed potatoes and salad.
-We had to also get amongst the famous nightlife of Croatia of course and headed to Charlies bar where many cheap cocktails were consumed and interesting conversations with Aussies were had.
-Was so great to be understood the first time I said something, normally someone has to translate my English as the Croatians could not get a grasp on it.
+We had to also get amongst the famous nightlife of Croatia of course and headed to Charlies Bar where many cheap cocktails were consumed and interesting conversations with Aussies were had.
+It was great to be understood the first time I said something, normally someone has to translate my English as the Croatians could not get a grasp on it.
 After Charlies we checked out Tropic nightclub where sparklers were handed out throughout the night and no terrible French techno was played.
 I decided on the way home that we had to get a taxi and from here I showed Grace some classic Kiwi antics of what we consider a good night out (or maybe that is just me).
 To read about that click here and scroll down.

 ŠIBENIK / KRKA NATIONAL PARK / SKRADIN

-Some other highlights/points of interest included:
+Some other highlights included:

-- Adriana Maria who could be heard saying every time in her thick American accent ‘is there wifi here?’
+- Adriana Maria, who could be heard saying every time in her thick American accent, ‘is there wifi here?’.

 - My first fellow Kiwi’s I have met so far, all in Croatia!
-A couple of Aucklander’s and one from Christchurch.
+A couple of Aucklanders and one from Christchurch.

 - And finally, the song that sums up the trip…Moje Zlato.
 Listen to it here